mehmetkillioglu/aihub_tampere_nov/README.md

 But keep in mind that some parameters might effect other functionalities, for instance FollowPath xy_goal_tolerance values which is used by RotateToGoal.
 So before making changes, make sure to follow configuration guide released by Navigation2.

+## Visualization Tools

+The ROS2 Foxy version has a graphical interface which enables users to plot various topics, visualize nodes and relations.

 # Troubleshooting